Funding opportunity

 The duration of this award is up to two years.

-Exceptions will be made where applications need to delay their start date to allow access to UKRI facilities.
-You can request to delay the start of the project up to 12 months from the date of the award letter.
-This will need to be requested at the outline stage and fully justified.
+Exceptions will be made where applications need to delay their start date to allow access to UKRI facilities, for up to 12 months from the date of the award letter.
+Invited applicants should have made this request at the outline stage.
+See the section of UKRI supported facilities for further details.

 Funding available